voiceflow-gallagan/tico-zendesk-demo/README.md

 > **Need help to set up Zendesk webhooks and triggers?** See the step-by-step guide: [extra/zendesk/README.zendesk.md](extra/zendesk/README.zendesk.md)

+> **Try the Voiceflow demo!** A ready-to-import Voiceflow project (`ZendeskEmailDemo.vf`) is available in `/extra/voiceflow`.
+Import it into your Voiceflow workspace, import some docs in the knowledge base and connect the Zendesk integration to test the full workflow.

 ---

 ## Alternative: n8n Workflow